Search results for

 Instead you’ll be asked to pay a portion of the cost upfront — kind of like a down payment — and then pay the rest over a period of time.
 This upfront deposit could be anywhere from zero dollars to hundreds of dollars, depending on the price and popularity of the phone.
 Don’t expect an S24 Ultra to come cheap.

-You may be able to earn discounts if you have good credit and a carrier account in good standing.
+To be fair, even unlocked phones can often be bought with installment plans through retailers like Best Buy, it’s just not as easy as with a carrier.
+Plus with a carrier, you may be able to earn discounts if you have good credit and an account in good standing.
 This could be anything from a percentage discount to a buy-one-get-one-free deal, which we see quite often.
 You could also get some free gifts with your purchase, such as a case or wireless earbuds.

 The biggest reason to buy carrier-locked is that you likely won't need to pay for it all at once.